 TITAN Health and Wellbeing framework was developed covering four dimensions of Health and Wellbeing - physical, mental, social, and financial.
 To help enhance its people's mental and emotional health and wellbeing, TITAN extended the Employee Assistance Program (EAP), a consulting support service offered to all employees and their families, making available expert advice on personal, family, or work-related issues.
+The Company, as part of the TITAN Group, took part in the Mental Health campaign, which aimed to raise awareness and promote good mental health among employees.
+The campaign included relevant resources such as articles, videos, and self-assessment questionnaires, as well as promotion of TITAN Group's consulting support service.
 The company continues to provide Medical, Life Insurance & Work accident Plan for all its employees.

-Antea Cement demonstrates its commitment towards promotions and enhancement of good accountability process, manifested through open and direct communication with our employees and decision-making processes.
+The Company demonstrates its commitment towards promotions and enhancement of good accountability processes, manifested through open and direct communication with our employees and decision-making processes.
 The Company has a successful implementation of the Social Accountability 8000:2014 Standard (SA8000:2014) by developing, maintaining, and applying social practices in the workplace, offering equal opportunities, values diversity that contributes to effectiveness and making big efforts on recruiting qualified candidates, by not permitting any form of discrimination related to gender, races, nationality, religion, and family.
 Required mechanisms are kept in place to ensure compliance to these requirements.

-In 2021, the headcount of ANTEA at the end of the year reached 189 people.
-During 2021 the Consolidated Employee Benefit Expenses amounted to ALL 427,608 thousand as explained in the Note 13 to the Consolidated Financial Statements.
+In 2022, the headcount of ANTEA at the end of the year reached 188 people (excluding internships and expats).
+During 2022 the Consolidated Employee Benefit Expenses amounted to ALL 440,280 thousand as explained in the Note 13 to the Consolidated Financial Statements.